 - If requests are shown with having paths beginning with

-/_ah/api, then Endpoints Frameworks 2.0 is now serving your API.
-The logs should not show any requests with paths beginning with
+/_ah/api, then Endpoints Frameworks version 2.0 is now serving your API.
+The logs shouldn't show any requests with paths beginning with

 /_ah/spi.
-These requests indicate that the Cloud Endpoints 1.0 proxy is still serving requests.
+These requests indicate that the Endpoints version 1.0 proxy is still serving requests.

-The new version of Endpoints adds API management features, including:
+Endpoints Frameworks version 2.0 adds API management features, including:

 - API key management